ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 DO:

-`Generate a 3 paragraph blog post about the top 5 video game consoles.
-The blog post should be informative and engaging, and it should be written in a conversational style.`
+<span style="background-color: #FFFF33;">`Generate a 3 paragraph blog post about the top 5 video game consoles.
+The blog post should be informative and engaging, and it should be written in a conversational style.`</span>

 DO NOT: